stekeb/qrcode.menu/README.md

 Additionally, the qrcode editor allows you customize the colors and elements of a qrcode which is linked to your multi-lingual menu.
 Upon scanning the qrcode, the user will be redirected to your menu where he can choose between the different languages.

-qrcode.menu allows you to quickly translate your menu into the 5 most common european languages and to make it easily accessible to your customers.
-As your menu is displayed on the users phone, there is no need for printing the menu or reprinting it, if you want to change it.
+qrcode.menu allows you to quickly translate your menu into the 5 most common European languages and to make it easily accessible to your customers.
+As your menu is displayed on the user's phone, there is no need for printing the menu or reprinting it, if you want to change it.

 ## Instructions